katerinabischell/riverremedy/README.md

 # River Remedy
 **Heavy-Metal Contamination in the Pilcomayo River (Chuquisaca, Bolivia, 2006)**

 This repo revisits the 2006 Fundación I.T.A. field survey of **water, soil, sediment, vegetation, fish, human blood, and animal blood** samples collected across twelve Pilcomayo-basin communities.
-All concentrations are benchmarked against WHO drinking-water limits, Codex Alimentarius food standards, CDC blood-lead guidance, and Bolivian regulatory thresholds.
+All concentrations are benchmarked against WHO drinking-water limits, Codex Alimentarius food standards, and CDC blood-lead guidance.
 Primary insights and visuals live in a Quarto report; tidy data and helper scripts let you reproduce or extend every plot.

 ## Repository Structure